rust-lang/rust/lifetimes.md

 }
 ```

-We require that F is a Fn that can take an `&'static str` and print a usize.
+We require that F is a Fn that can take an `&'static str` and returns a usize.
 Now
-say we have a function that can take an `&'a str` (for *some* 'a).
+say we have a function that can take an `&'a str` (for *some* `'a`).
 Such a function actually
 accepts *more* inputs, since `&'static str` is a subtype of `&'a str`.
 Therefore
 `len` should happily accept such a function!